 The definition of violence ought to be simple and straight-forward but it is muddled by the propaganda of those who enjoy a monopoly on violence and who seek to be seen as“peacekeepers” of the world.
 Peace, nonviolence, and pacifism are used by governments, corporations, and religious institutions as code-words or euphemisms to mean submission.
 They claim to want peace but they really want docile, servile, obedient, complacent, passive consumers who accept the government’s rule, coercion, and violence as “normal” and “necessary.”
 If people don’t conform to that, then they are labeled “enemies of peace, freedom, and democracy” and they will use overwhelming force to crush them.
 Governments get to be as violent as they like but they never call themselves violent.
 They claim to be practicing “self-defense” yet when we defend ourselves from the government, we are labeled terrorists.
 In the state’s point of view, there is no legitimate self-defense against it.
 But it’s important to note self-defense is still violence.
 So violence is not inherently a good or bad thing.
 It depends completely on the circumstances.
 It’s similar to the “war on drugs” that is, in fact, a selective war on drugs.
 The government masks itself as a crusader against “drugs” but its drugs – legal drugs – the manufacturers of which sometimes receive large government subsidies and provide millions in taxes in return – are not generally called “drugs” but “medicine,” “recreational substances,” or another euphemism.

 Many like to make a distinction between violence in self-defense and unprovoked violence.
 But this is less of a reflection of the actual meaning of the word and more of a reflection of how people use it as a term of slander or indictment.
 Consulting the most objective source, Merriam Webster’s dictionary defines violence as “the use of physical force so as to injure, abuse, damage, or destroy.”
 This definition doesn’t distinguish between violence in self-defense or unprovoked or indiscriminate violence, as well it shouldn’t.
 One word can’t describe the nuances of conflict but our society has a tendency to reduce everything into black and white soundbites, so we are left with words that are only used in one sense.
 Pacifists and powerful institutions both purport the false dichotomy or binary thinking that alleges one can either want to fight with a state military or want total nonviolence (submission) and anything in-between or outside of these choices is “terrorism.”
-When they don’t use the label of “terrorist,” pacifists often slander anyone who believes in combative resistance as “conservative” or “on the right” as if self-preservation is “conservative” and the left is synonymous with submitting to authority and certain death, which it’s not.
+But terrorism is just violence with a political motivation, which describes just about everything states do (incarceration, wars, policing, etc.) aside from the meager social services they provide, which people had to fight tooth and nail for.
+When they don’t use the label of “terrorist” to describe those outside the statist spectrum, pacifists often slander anyone who believes in combative resistance as “conservative” or “right-wing” as if self-preservation is “conservative” and the left is synonymous with submitting to authority and certain death, which it’s not.
 Meanwhile, many see no problem with state wars.

 People rarely identify as violent or nonviolent.
 Most people consider both options as potentially viable given the circumstances and being willing to fight does not mean lacking compassion.
 One could simultaneously fight fascism and provide emotional support, food, water, education, and medical care to those in need and some do.
 That is not a contradiction but behaviors that compliment one another.
 What one fights for is most important.